Binney/electronics/README.md

 [Custom HID descriptors](https://learn.adafruit.com/custom-hid-devices-in-circuitpython?view=all) (more complex)

 [Cool stuff to do with Velostat](https://cdn-shop.adafruit.com/datasheets/HandcraftingSensors.pdf) (electronic circuits made of fabric)

+### Where to buy

+There are plenty of good online stores for electronics equipment but the 3 I like most are

+[The Pi Hut](https://thepihut.com/) - very thorough collection and good documentation on most listings

+[Pimoroni](https://shop.pimoroni.com/) - more suited to kits and fun variants on the basics (e.g. they do a [pi pico but it's huge](https://shop.pimoroni.com/products/pico-jumbo))

+[CPC Farnell](https://cpc.farnell.com/) - good if you're doing a bulk order and you know exactly what you want, will be a bit cheaper than Pi Hut or Pimoroni - but worse UX and I've definitely ordered the wrong thing before because the description wasn't as clear

 ## Hardware Hacking Evening slides